FRC-Team-1710/SubTeamCalculator/README.md

 </ul>

 <p>All parameter questions are to be Methods that either return a Boolean or an interger.
-<p>The final calculation will take one interger parameter
+<p>The final calculation will take one interger parameter.
 <p> The attached XLS file contains the number of people on each sub-team not including leaders.
 <p> There is one leader per sub-team except for build which has 2